nbos/nbos.github.io/posts/gauss.md

 }
 ```

-De-serialization (decoding) is implemented using the same interface with
+De-serialization (decoding) uses the same interface with the same order
-the same order of mutating calls such that deterministic implementations
+of mutating calls such that deterministic implementations of those
-of those methods result in reversible (read: decodable) encodings.
+methods result in reversible (decodable) encodings.

-The rest of this post is divided into three parts: 1) we derive bounds
+The rest of this post is divided into three parts: 1)\ we derive bounds
 on the efficiency of modeling integers with Gaussian PDFs to justify the
-value of the approach, 2) comments on implementation details of the
+approach, 2)\ comments on implementation details of the Gaussian
-Gaussian backend, and 3) a few examples proving the implementation works
+backend, and 3)\ a few examples proving the implementation works as
-as designed.
+designed.

 ## Theoretical Viability
 The code length achievable by an arithmetic encoder is within two bits